-- 6 tbsps. of olive oil (not extra virgin)
+- 6 tablespoons olive oil (not extra virgin)

-- leaves from a sprig of oregano (or ½ tsp. of dried oregano)
+- 1 sprig oregano stripped (or 1/2 tsp. of dried oregano)

-- 300 g. of carrot, peeled and cut into wedges
+- 300 grams carrot peeled and cut into wedges

-- 300 g. of stewing potatoes, peeled and cut into wedges
+- 300 grams stewing potatoes peeled and cut into wedges

 - 2 dried laurel leaves